mendix/docs/content/howto/mobile/native-remote-notifications.md

 #### 4.1.2 Synchronizing Unused Entities

-Studio Pro uses smart data syncing, meaning if an entity has not been retrieved on the native side, it will not be there.
-This situation will not occur often since most Mendix native apps do retrieve entities which you want to show.
+Studio Pro uses smart data syncing, meaning if an entity has not been retrieved on the native side, it will not be available in the native app.
+This situation will not occur often, since most Mendix native apps do retrieve entities which you want to show.
 For more information, see the [Synchronization](/refguide/offline-first#sychronization) section of the *Offline-First Reference Guide*.

 Your app does not retrieve any products in any of its pages.
 Fix this by doing the following: